Rick Wakeman: Health

 Wakeman has faced a number of health issues.
 In his twenties he had three heart attacks due to smoking and drinking heavily and overworking.
 The first two were minor and he was told they may have gone unnoticed.
-The third occurred soon after his headline performance at the Crystal Palace Park in July 1974.
+The third occurred soon after his headline performance at the Crystal Palace Park in July 1974, when he was 25.
 Wakeman stopped smoking in 1979, but continued to drink and recalled "wild" nights with Keith Moon, Vivian Stanshall, and Rick Parfitt.

 In September 1984, Wakeman was fined £155 and banned from driving for one year for speeding and being over the drink drive limit.
 On 8 August 1985, Wakeman became teetotal after he fell ill during an Australian tour.
 He flew home where a doctor revealed he had alcoholic hepatitis, signs of cirrhosis and organ failure, and said he had six months to live if he continued to drink.
 In 1998, Wakeman collapsed on a golf course and was rushed to hospital, where he was diagnosed with double pneumonia, pleurisy, high blood pressure, and showed signs of Legionnaires' disease.
 He was placed in an induced coma, and at one point his doctors gave him 24 hours to live.
 Wakeman has had a vasectomy.

 In 2016 Wakeman announced he had type-2 diabetes.
 In 2023, he said his playing was affected by macular degeneration in his left eye, which he treats with monthly injections.
 He also has arthritis in his hands, legs and feet, for which he wears half gloves while performing.
-In 2025, Wakeman was diagnosed with a brain and spine disorder and had corrective surgery on his spinal cord.
+In 2025, Wakeman had surgery on his spine and brain to treat his normal pressure hydrocephalus.

 Wakeman has never used drugs and believes that had he taken them he would have done so to excess and died.